OliverGray03/cult_classics/README.md

 - Whilst finalising the favourites functionality i realsied i was using the same looped code for the all products, favourites list in product detail and the favourites list.
 To comply with DRY i refactored the code to use an include function with a singular HTML file for the product loop.

+## Future improvements
+- A useful feature to add would be a newsletter users could sign up to, encouraging more site visitors to create an account whilst also being able to offer discounts and detail on new products to the user.
+- Another useful feature to add for the future would be a welcome discount for all newly registered users, enticing the user to spend on the site and encouraging more users to register to the site.

 # Deployment

 # Credits

+### Imagery
+- Product images for the site were obtained from [Greatest Kits](www.greatestkits.co.uk)

 ## Media